 A detailed statistical analysis of white-tailed deer usage rates of wildlife crossing structures by type and across types will be reported when data are compiled.
-Multivariate statistics will be used to analyze how variables such as height, width, length, shape, construction material, and human presence or other disturbances may affect usage rates.
+Multivariate statistics will be used to analyze how variables such as height, width, length, shape, construction material, presence or absence of wildlife exclusion fencing, length of fencing and guardrails, and human presence or other disturbances may affect usage rates.